MrSinho/MrSinho.github.io/docs/Gaia_Archive_Tools/c_definitions.md

 } GaiaCelestialBody;
 ```
 ### ***Description***
-A reference structure that used in practice.
+A reference structure that has no practical purposes.

 ---